 About the International Baccalaureate Organization

-The IBO is a non-profit educational foundation that offers four programmes for students ages 3-19.
+The International Baccalaureate (IB) was founded in Geneva, Switzerland in 1968.
+The International Baccalaureate Organization is a non-profit educational foundation that offers four programmes for students ages 3-19.
 The Diploma Programme, offered in Grades 11 and 12, is the program GCVI is authorized to offer.
-Please see the home page for more information on what being an IB World School means.

 The IB aims to cultivate in students the mindset, determination and will to create a better world.
 Its rigorous and international programmes develop knowledge and skills essential for an informed, engaged and meaningful life in the 21st century.